tvgrabbers/DataTree/README.md

 [Go to tvgrabnlpy](https://github.com/tvgrabbers/tvgrabnlpy)

 Spin-off python module for extracting structured data from HTML and JSON pages.
+It is at the heart of the tvgrabpyAPI and was initially named just DataTree,
-Initially named just DataTree, but as this name is already taken in the Python library...
+but as this name is already taken in the Python library...

 It reads the page into a Node based tree, from which you, on the bases of a json
 data-file, can extract your data into a list of items.
 It can first extract a